 - 8. After synchronization, remove the USB stick from the staging server and insert the USB stick into the management node. - 9.
-Insert the prepopulated USBs into the management node of the pod running Cisco VIM 4.2.4. - 10.
-Contact Cisco for a version of 4.4.0 vim_upgrade_orchestrator.py that has the fix for CSCwd29686.
-Where the following sections refer to 4.4.0 vim_upgrade_orchestrator.py, instead use the version of the tool that has the fix for CSCwd29686.
-Copy the fixed version of the tool provided by Cisco to the /root/ directory of the management node of the pod running 4.2.x. - 11.
+Insert the prepopulated USBs into the management node of the pod running Cisco VIM 4.2.x. - 10.
+Download the vim\upgrade\orchestrator.py script available in Cisco VIM 4.4.2 artifacts to the /root directory of the management node of the pod to be upgraded. - 11.
 Execute the upgrade from the /root/ location:

 '''

 cd /root/

 chmod +x vim_upgrade_orchestrator.py

-./vim_upgrade_orchestrator.py -i disconnected -s 4.2.4 -n 4.4.0 [-y] # -y if you don't want any
+./vim_upgrade_orchestrator.py -i disconnected -s 4.2.x -n 4.4.2 [-y] # -y if you don't want any

 interactive mode

 '''